 During a rotating power outage, electric service is interrupted to some customers for a relatively short time.
 The outage can last 15 minutes to one hour depending on the requirements of the local utility's system.
 At the end of that time, service is restored to the affected customers.
 It is then interrupted to a different group of customers.
-In effect, the controlled power interruptions share limited power supplies among all customers.
-The procedure prevents the failure of the entire electric power supply system.
+In effect, the controlled power interruptions is communicating about the situation with state government officials throughout the region.

 PJM will continue to monitor conditions and request the public's assistance as necessary.
+PJM